riotnrrd-eu/riotnrrd-eu.github.io/_posts/2020-03-10-How-to-Survive-the-Home-Office.markdown

 layout: post
 title:  How to Survive the Home Office
 date:   2020-03-10
-categories:  work wfh covid19 coronavirus
+categories:  work WfH covid19 coronavirus
 ---

-# How to Survive the Home Office

 ## Some tips from someone who hasn’t worked in an office in fifteen years